 Two vital pieces to the law office practice are hiring a great bookkeeper and tracking Key Performance Indicators (KPIs).
 These two key factors fit together as a bookkeeper can do the work of measuring KPIs.

 The Income Statement, Balance Sheet, and Statement of Cash Flows

 Based on the financial activity that flows through the law office, a great bookkeeper creates three special reports each month.
 She (or he) specializes in law bookkeeping in order to sharpen her knowledge of the special bookkeeping needs this area requires.
 The reports will be used to discuss with the lawyer the actual health of his practice.

 The Income Statement tells how much money was earned during a specific time period.
 This useful information will let you see the profit from the marketing and billing that was done over that same period.
-If the lawyer advertised on a highway billboard in March and made a higher profit that month over February’s profit, it can be determined that the billboard was a success.
-If there were a lot of expenses in the month of July, the lawyer can conclude that cost per matter is too high, and areas need to be review for cut backs.
+If the lawyer advertised on a highway billboard in March and made a higher profit than a month over February’s profit, it can be determined that the billboard was a success.
+If there were a lot of expenses in the month of July, the lawyer can conclude that cost per matter is too high, and areas need to be review for cutbacks.

 The Balance Sheet tells the practice exactly what it owns, how much it owes, and how much equity it has at any specific time.
-Having a good lawyer (or even better, let the bookkeeper) compare the numbers, which can change from month to month, to determine how well the business is doing over time.
-A lot of unpaid invoices to vendors shows the lawyer that equity needs to be converted into paying debts.
-A lot of property/assets shows that cut backs on purchases may need to be done for a few months.
+Having a good lawyer (or even better, let the bookkeeper) compare the numbers, which can change from month to month, to determine how well the business is doing overtime.
+A lot of unpaid invoices to vendors show the lawyer that equity needs to be converted into paying debts.
+A lot of property/assets show that cutbacks on purchases may need to be done for a few months.
 When there is a lot of equity, it shows that the practice is successful, and should continue doing what it’s doing.